diabolicallabs/vertx-process-manager/README.md

 # BPM and Business Rules for Eclipse Vert.x
 This module allows you to execute BPMN processes and business rules written for JBoss BPMS/jBPM and JBoss BRMS/Drools.
 No external server is required.
-The runtime engine needed to execute the rules and processes is imbedded.
+The runtime engine needed to execute the rules and processes is embedded.

 Many process and business rule applications can be deployed to a Vert.x cluster.
 Each application can have many knowledge bases and process sessions.
 The knowledge bases and sessions have unique addresses on the Event Bus.
 Because of this,